dsluo-archive/csx730-malloc/README.md

 The heap or free store is the memory area of a process reserved by dynamic allocation.
 In most C programs, this area is managed by `malloc(3)` and `free(3)`.
-In this project, you are tasked with implementing the `malloc(3)` family of functions in C using a non-crpytographic block chain!
+In this project, you are tasked with implementing the `malloc(3)` family of functions in C using a non-cryptographic block chain!
 Essentially, your code will be in charge of managing the process's heap by manually changing the program break and keeping track of what parts of your heap are available (i.e., free) and unavailable (i.e., used).
 Mixing your implementation with GLIBC's `malloc(3)` and `free(3)` is undefined.